-The module has been tested for and meets applicable Federal Communication Commission (FCC) Electromagnetic Interference (EMI) and Electromagnetic Compatibility (EMC) requirements for home use as defined in Subpart A of FCC Part 15.
+The module has been tested for and meets applicable Federal Communication Commission (FCC) Electromagnetic Interference (EMI) and Electromagnetic Compatibility (EMC) requirements for home use as defined in Subpart B of FCC Part 15.

-There is only one physical interface to the module, the faceplate, which contains eight contacts, pinned as defined in ISO 7816-2.
+There is only one physical interface to the module, the faceplate (see Figure 2), which contains 41 pin contacts.
 All FIPS 140-2 logical interfaces map to this single faceplate as detailed in Table 3.